macOS Hidden Treasures: Dominate the Dock

 Assign app windows to a desktop: If you use multiple Mission Control desktops, it can be helpful to tie an app’s windows to a specific one.
 Under Options in an app’s contextual menu, you’ll see a Desktops header with a list of your desktops.
 Choosing a desktop moves that app’s windows to that desktop and keeps them there.

 App-specific commands: Apps can add their own commands to their contextual Dock menus.
 So, for instance, Mail lists open windows in its menu and offers commands for Get New Mail, New Viewer Window, and Compose New Message.
-Every app with custom commands will be different, so be sure to check those apps you use frequently.
+Every app with custom commands will be different, so be sure to check your most-used apps.

 Docs and Minimized Windows in the Dock -- The Dock can also hold documents and minimized windows.
-To add a document, or, rather, an alias to the document, to the Dock, drag it to the right side of the Dock, to the right of the divider.
+To add a document, or, again, an alias to that document, to the Dock, drag it to the right side of the Dock, to the right of the divider.
 If your Dock is vertical, drop at the bottom, below the divider.

 Click a document icon in the Dock to open it.
-The contextual menu offers a few extra options, but not many: Remove from Dock, Open at Login, and Show in Finder.
+The contextual menu offers a few extra options, but not many: Remove from Dock, Open at Login, and Show in Finder, the last of which is more useful than it is with apps.

-You can even add Web shortcuts from Safari to the Dock.
+You can even add Web shortcuts to the Dock.
 In Safari, click in the URL bar to reveal the full URL.
 Click and drag the favicon at the left of the URL bar down to the document section of the Dock to add a bookmark to that Web page to the Dock.
-This also works in Google Chrome and Firefox.
+This technique also works in Google Chrome and Firefox.

 When you minimize a window, either by clicking the yellow minimize icon or choosing Window > Minimize, it shrinks into the same section of the Dock.
-The contextual menu doesn’t offer any options for minimized windows other than opening them.
-And opening a minimized window is the only way to get it out of the Dock, aside from hiding its app.
+Click a minimized window to expand it again.
+The contextual menu doesn’t offer any options for minimized windows other than opening them, and opening a minimized window is the only way to remove it from the Dock for good.
 Note that minimized windows look just like thumbnails of their windows with their app’s icon as a small badge — the badge differentiates a minimized window from a document icon.

-Working with Folders in the Dock -- Just as with documents, you can drag and drop folders to the right side of the Dock.
+Working with Folders in the Dock -- Just as with documents, you can drag and drop folders to the right or bottom of the Dock.
 Clicking the folder in the Dock reveals a preview of the folder’s contents, but if you Command-click the folder, it instead opens in the Finder.
 You can also drag Finder items into a Dock folder to move them into that folder.

 The Dock’s contextual menu for folders offers several options that let you customize how folders display in the Dock.
-First, you can choose how the Dock preview sorts documents in the folder: by Name, Date Added, Date Modified, Date Created, or Kind.
+First, you can set how the Dock preview sorts documents in the folder: by Name, Date Added, Date Modified, Date Created, or Kind.

 You can also choose whether the folder appears in the Dock as a folder or a stack.
 Displaying it as a folder uses the same blue folder icon as in the Finder, while the stack shows a stacked preview of the files in the folder.
 This is purely an aesthetic choice, although the contents of some folders may lend themselves to one approach or the other.

 More interesting is how you can customize the folder preview.
-Fan, which is an option only when the Dock is positioned at the bottom of the screen, shows the enclosed files in a pop-up curved stack with icon previews.
-Grid shows preview icons for the folder’s contents in a square.
-List just shows a pop-up menu of file and folder names, and Automatic tries to choose which display to use based on how many items are in the folder.
+Fan, which is an option only when the Dock is positioned at the bottom of the screen, shows the enclosed files in a curved stack with icon previews.
+Grid shows preview icons for the folder’s contents in a rectangle.
+List shows just a pop-up menu of file and folder names, and Automatic tries to choose which display to use based on how many items are in the folder.

 Grid view is the most useful in general.
 It clearly shows all the files and folders in a format that’s easy to scan.
 You can also scroll through the files to see everything.
 Fan view shows too few items and is just strange, while List view is a bit too bare bones.